Jewelry insurance protects your jewelry for all its worth.

-To help you protect your precious pieces, the GEICO Insurance Agency has teamed up with Jewelers Mutual Insurance Group.
-Your jewelry deserves the best protection from the company that's been protecting jewelry, and only jewelry, for over 100 years.
+To help you protect your precious pieces, the GEICO Insurance Agency has teamed up with Jewelers Mutual® Group.
+Jewelers Mutual® Group is the leader in the jewelry insurance industry and has been dedicated to protecting jewelry since 1913.
 Get your free jewelry insurance quote today.

 Why buy jewelry insurance?

 A specialized jewelry insurance policy provides comprehensive coverage.
 This includes coverage against scenarios—like mysterious disappearance (or unexplained loss)—that may not be covered by standard homeowners or renters insurance or by warranties.